 Cake is practically a staple food in Vienna, with a range of glorious creations available to ruin any good nutritional intentions.
 In my adopted family, cake at breakfast is a thing.

 Alternatively, pop into a more cake-oriented Konditorei.
-They serve cake and you can get coffee.
-The coffee house serves coffee and you can get cake.
-That’s my best explanation of the difference.
+They serve cake, and you can also get coffee.
+The coffee house serves coffee, and you can also get cake.
+(That’s my best explanation of the difference.)

-Top of your cake list has to be the Sachertorte: the Viennese chocolate cake invented in the house of Prince Metternich in 1832.
-Many places offer some version or another, but the two classic sources are:
+Top of your cake list, of course, has to be the Sachertorte: the Viennese chocolate cake invented in the house of Prince Metternich in 1832.

 See an opera

-There are three opera houses, but the Staatsoper is the biggie, a startling piece of Imperial grandeur and setting for Mission Impossible 5.
-The great and the good wander its decorated halls, waiting for the final aria to send them on their way in a blissful haze of musical culture.
-And it’s pretty much always full.
+Viennese opera aficionados wander its decorated halls, waiting for the final aria to send them on their way in a blissful haze of musical culture.
+It’s popular with locals and tourists alike.

 All this might make you think tickets are impossible to get or are, at the least, very expensive.

-Thanks to an egalitarian tradition of opera going, you can see a production for as little as €4 with some advance planning or get almost-as-cheap tickets on the day direct from the opera houses themselves.
+Thanks to an egalitarian tradition of opera going, you can see a production for as little as €4 with some advance planning or get almost-as-cheap tickets on the day direct from the opera house.
 Here’s what you should wear if you do go.

 Eat a Wiener Schnitzel

-Hmmm…back to food.
+Hmmm…more food.
 (The Viennese do like their grub.)
 Though vegetarians should look away and look here, instead.

-I’ve written about the Schnitzel elsewhere, but to cut a long story short, it’s a fried escalope, traditionally made from veal, but now mostly from pork (and, increasingly, turkey).
+I’ve written about the Schnitzel elsewhere, but to cut a long story short, what you get is a fried escalope, traditionally made from veal, but now mostly from pork (and, increasingly, turkey).

-Some restaurants, like Figlmüller or Plachutta, have their Schnitzels at the very center of their existence, but you’ll find one on almost any Viennese restaurant menu (even those serving ethnic cuisine).
-This makes the dish ideal as a way of comparing prices between establishments.
+Some restaurants, like Figlmüller or Plachutta, have Wiener Schnitzel at the very center of their existence, but you’ll find one on almost any Viennese restaurant menu (even those serving non-Austrian cuisine).
+This makes the dish ideal for comparing prices between establishments.